-Precept and Practice – JULY 2 – Atmosphere
+Precept and Practice – OCTOBER 1 – Religion in our Occupations

 None of us can live to himself.
 For evil or good, for condemnation or blessing, we must exercise a necessary influence over others.